-Istria is largest peninsula in Croatia, located on the very west part of Croatia.
-It looks like a triangle (see map on the left) and is very popular destination for tourist and travellers due to it’s close vicinity to Italy, Slovenia and Austria, as well as it’s large coastline, full of small and larger bays with hundred of places and villages offering tourist services.
+Istria is the largest peninsula in Croatia, located on the very west part of Croatia.
+It looks like a triangle (see map on the left) and is a very popular destination for tourist and travellers due to it’s close vicinity to Italy, Slovenia and Austria, as well as it’s large coastline, full of small and larger bays with hundred of places and villages offering tourist services.
 Interior of Istria peninsula is also very attractive, with numerous small towns built on top of the hills around Istria.

-Istria became part of Croatia (ex – Yugoslavia) after the Second World War as previously it belonged to Italy, so culturally, Istria is very much influenced by Italian culture.Lot of various companies do holidays to Istria.
-Istria was called ” Terra Magica” in Roman times.
-Istria is much more westernised than the rest of Croatia due to it's rich and versatile history.
+Istria became part of Croatia (ex – Yugoslavia) after the Second World War as previously it belonged to Italy, so culturally, it is very much influenced by Italian culture.
+It was called ” Terra Magica” in Roman times.
+Istria is much more westernised than the rest of Croatia due to its rich and versatile history.
+A lot of various travel companies do holidays to Istria.

 Destinations in Istria:

-Pula – main Istrian city and important Croatian port and industrial centre being something in between a busy working port and active Istrian Riviera town.
-It features huge and amazing Roman amphitheater still used as summer stage for various opera and pop performances
+- Pula – main Istrian city and important Croatian port and industrial centre being something in between a busy working port and active Istrian Riviera town.
+It features huge and amazing Roman amphitheatre still used as summer stage for various opera and pop performances

 - Umag – Istrian tourist place with numerous hotels.
-Umag is well known for it's yearly Tennis tournament.
+Umag is well known for its yearly Tennis tournament.

-Rabac – Another popular tourist destination with numerous hotels and camping grounds.
+- Rabac – Another popular tourist destination with numerous hotels and camping grounds.